 - Business advice and support on professional issues.

 - Meetings and events on literary and professional topics, and social events.

-- In addition to The Author, the SoA's quarterly magazine, TA members receive In Other Words, the journal for practicing literary translators published by Writers' Centre Norwich
+- In addition to The Author, the SoA's quarterly magazine, TA members receive In Other Words, the journal for practicing literary translators published by the National Centre for Writing.

 - A regular TA e-newsletter with news, events and opportunities

 - Free guides and articles on a range of topics of interest to all writers, including Copyright and Moral Rights, Libel, and Publishing Contracts.